Financial Agreements (Pre-Nups), Consent Orders and Court Orders – risks and costs compared

-Furthermore, if Consent Orders are not drafted properly but are nevertheless made on a final basis, parties must apply to the Court to cure the error.
+Furthermore, if Consent Orders are not drafted properly but are nevertheless made on a final basis, parties must apply to the Court to correct the error.
 If there is disagreement over the interpretation of the drafting error, the matter may end up back in litigation;

-- the intentions of the parties;
+- the intentions, emotional state and mental health of the parties;

 - the advice received by each party and/or the view each party forms about their entitlements;